Engineers are creative problem-solvers. They use science, technology and math to analyze and solve local and global

 Your junior humanities/social science elective, science elective or commerce class will not be used in the average calculation.

-The Certificate in Professional Communication (CPC) program is a certificate of proficiency program that prepares students for a professional career by cultivating communicative judgment in professional practice.
-This certificate can be completed in conjunction with a degree or on its own.
+These certificate programs prepare you for a professional career by cultivating communicative judgment in professional practice.
+They can be completed in conjunction with a degree or on their own.

 You can further enhance your education by taking additional specialized training in the following options:

 Mineral Processing Option

 This option is available to students pursuing the B.E. in Chemical Engineering program.
 It offers students the opportunity to take 6 courses within their Bachelor of Science in Engineering (B.E.)
 Chemical Engineering program that gives them a focus on the discipline of Mineral Processing.

 Geological Engineering Mining Option

 Mechanical Engineering Mining Option

-This option offers students the opportunity to take 6 courses, plus complete a mandatory twelve-month internship, within their Mechanical Engineering program, that gives them a focus on topics of relevance to the mining industry.
+This option offers students the opportunity to take a set of courses, plus complete a mandatory twelve-month internship, within their Mechanical Engineering program, that gives them a focus on topics of relevance to the mining industry.